 - Student Well Being!

-- No student is going to be negatively emotionally impacted by using a humane teaching method.
+- No student is going to be negatively emotionally impacted by using a non-harmful teaching method.
 However the same cannot be said for options that harm animals.
 For the students who do not disconnect with what is happening, they can be left with psychological trauma.

 - Academic Outcome!